Laser License Requirements by State 2026 Comprehensive Guide

 California

-maintains some of the nation’s strictest laws.
-Most laser procedures are considered medical procedures.
+California maintains some of the nation’s strictest cosmetic laser rules.
+Laser hair removal and IPL procedures are treated as medical procedures.

 Texas

-The Texas Department of Licensing and Regulation utilizes a tiered registration system.
+The Texas Department of Licensing and Regulation uses a formal, tiered laser hair removal certification system.

 New York